 Reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 Solve problems by applying their mathematics to a variety of routine and non-routine problems, including breaking down problems into a series of simpler steps and persevering in seeking solutions

-Statistics and Probability – data handing, probability
+Statistics and Probability – data handing (graphs, charts and tables) and probability

 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject (National Curriculum 2011)

 The teaching of mathematics is undertaken throughout all phases of the school both in times specifically allocated to the subject and across the whole of the curriculum.
 Mathematics lessons and maths encountered across the curriculum offer our pupils/students opportunities to: